AelinXYZ/AELIPs/content/aelips/aelip-32.md

 ## Simple Summary

-This AELIP proposes extend AELIP 28 by another 2 month long trial of Velodrome AMM incentives for the AELIN/ETH pool.
+This AELIP proposes extend AELIP 28 by another 2 months for Velodrome AMM incentives for the AELIN/ETH pool.
 Aelin treasury will be distributing $4,000 USD per week, paid for in OP tokens received in the Phase 0.

 ## Abstract